Abiannmadrid/Abiannmadrid/README.md

 - 👋 Hi, I’m Abigail Herrera-Madrid
-- 👀 I’m a Computer Science student on the path to a career in Pharmacy Informatics.
+- 👀 I’m a Computer Science student on the path to a career in Pharmaceutical Informatics.
 - 🧠 Interests?
-Quantum computers.
+Quantum.
 - 🌱 I’m currently learning Python.

 <!---